dead-claudia/thallium/README.md

 - This uses [eslint-config-isiahmeadows](https://npmjs.com/package/eslint-config-isiahmeadows) for its presets (specifically `isiahmeadows/node-4`).
 In case you're curious what those settings are, you can start with [the index file](https://github.com/isiahmeadows/eslint-config-isiahmeadows/blob/master/index.js), which the rest are only minor variations of.

 Tips and idioms:

+- Classes are used, but inheritance is avoided.
+I also prefer functions over instance methods unless they're something that should be overridable, are more like properties, or are exposed in the API.

+    As an exception, classes are usually preferred over closures.

 - There are a few useful helpers in `test-util/base.js`, that you may appreciate when you write your tests: